mannaandpoem/NovelGenie/README_EN.md

 [中文](README.md) | English

-WebNovelGPT is a Python project designed for generating web novels.
-This project can generate multi-volume novels based on user input descriptions and supports resuming the generation process from checkpoints.
+WebNovelGPT is an AI-powered web novel creation assistant that generates multi-volume stories based on user-provided creative concepts.
+The system seamlessly supports checkpoint-based writing continuation and sequel generation, providing creators with a natural and flexible way to craft extensive narratives without interruption.

 ## Installation